temporalio/samples-python/encryption_jwt/README.md

 poetry run python worker.py <namespace>
 ```

+> [!Note]
-> Note: you will need to run at least one Worker per-namespace.
+> You will need to run at least one Worker per-namespace.

 ### Codec server